-- 1. The rules in this bulletin will apply to you when "business indebtedness" of yours is cancelled.
-The term business indebtedness is defined in Section III of this bulletin.
-Please refer to the definitions before proceeding. - 2.
-If business indebtedness is cancelled: - a.
-First, calculate the amount of income resulting from cancellation of indebtedness.
+- 2. If rents and royalties indebtedness was cancelled: - a.
+First, calculate the amount of income or the basis reduction resulting from cancellation of indebtedness.
 Refer to Section IV. - b.
 Next, determine the class in which the cancellation of indebtedness income must be reported.
 Refer to Section V. - c.
 Finally: - i.
 Apply the rules in Section VI if you are a sole proprietor or owner of a disregarded entity. - ii.
 Apply the rules in Section VII if you are a partner in a partnership or a member of an LLC taxed as a partnership. - iii.
 Apply the rules in Section VIII if you are a shareholder in an S corporation. - 3.
-To the extent an obligation is not business indebtedness, please refer to Personal Income Tax ("PIT") Bulletin 2009-2 (personal indebtedness), PIT Bulletin 2009-3 (indebtedness secured by a principal residence), PIT bulletin 2009-5 (investment indebtedness), or PIT Bulletin 2009-6 (rents and royalties indebtedness). - 4.
-If you are in bankruptcy or think you may be insolvent, please refer to PIT Bulletin 2009-\\\ (forthcoming). - 5.
+To the extent an obligation is not rents and royalties indebtedness, please refer to Personal Income Tax ("PIT") Bulletin 2009-2 (personal indebtedness), PIT Bulletin 2009-3 (debt secured by a principal residence), PIT bulletin 2009-4 (business indebtedness), or PIT Bulletin 2009-5 (investment indebtedness). - 4.
+If you are in bankruptcy or think you may be insolvent, please refer to PIT Bulletin 2009- (forthcoming). - 5.
 Please refer to Section IX for exceptions.